memorisanka/Cipher_mini_project/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>Project Cipher</b>!</summary>
-<b>Project Cipher</b> is a mini-project.
+<b>Project Cipher</b> is a project.
 It allows to
 encrypt the given strings with the ROT cipher.
-ROT 3, ROT 13, ROT 47 or ROT(1-25) can be used.
-In the latter case, the user specifies a shift.
+ROT 3, ROT 13, ROT 47 or ROT(1-25, the user specifies a shift) can be used.
+.
 <br><br>
 <b>Rot-N/Rot cipher (for Rotation)</b> is a simple character substitution based on a shift/rotation
 of N letters in an alphabet.
 E.g. one letter is replaced by another (always the same) that